1977 Circa Gibson Les Paul Standard

 1994 Fender Telecaster

 My 94’ Sunburst Telecaster, simply named “Tele” has been a great workhorse over the years.
-Through its 4 or 5 re-fret jobs, the neck is now flatter than Miley Cyrus and closer to a 12-degree radius.
+Through its 4 or 5 re-fret jobs, the neck is now flatter than a European runway model and closer to a 12-degree radius.
 The fret board has my logo carved into it, which is 1 to 1.5 mm deep stone, which is beyond awesome, in an egocentric sorta way.

 The neck pickup is a Fender noiseless while the bridge pickup hosts a Seymour Duncan Five-Two STL52-2.

 The bridge plate has been upgraded to something a bit more heavy duty.
 Also note the Les Paul switch in place of the Fender Switch.
 That’s a modification I do to every Telecaster I own, and so should Fender.
 A quirk with this guitar is the volume knob keeps flying off, which of course I trip on while performing.
 I probably should have named this bitch “Trippy”.
 At the moment, there is a ripped piece of set list, or song request or maybe even a phone number wedging the knob on the guitar.
 Crude yes, but it seems to be working just fine.
 And no, I never called her.

 2016 Gibson Les Paul Junior Single Coil Limited